Arbonne

 Arbonne MLM Review

-Arbonne by Kay Napier and found at arbonne.com is a Swiss company offering botanical skincare and weight loss products.
+Arbonne.com by Kay Napier is a Swiss company offering botanical skincare and weight loss products.

-They are marketed through an MLM – multi-level marketing business model.
+They are marketed through an MLM – multi-level marketing compensation business model.

-In this review, we aim to find out if they are legitimate or not.
+In this review, we aim to find out if they are a legitimate direct sales business or a scam pyramid scheme.

-Although the items from Arbonne are of a high-priced boutique nature and hypo-allergenic, they are not tested on animals.
+Although the items from the MLM are of a high-priced boutique nature and hypo-allergenic, they are not tested on animals.

 Arbonne representatives are encouraged to acquire more distributors than selling or marketing the products.